quentinprieels/TFE25-462-rnfoc-ofdm/DEVELOPMENT.md

 You can specify the different blocks that should be added, static connection between them, and the transport adapters that should be used.
 Please refer to the [RFNoC specification](https://files.ettus.com/app_notes/RFNoC_Specification.pdf) for more information on how to create a YAML file for the image core, and the RFNoC architecture.

+## Creating an UHD application

+The `apps` folder contains the file for the UHD application: a program to communicate with the USRP device, configure your block from the host, and send/receive data.

+### Implementing your block driver

+Before writing an UHD application, you need to implement the driver for your block.
+For example, if some registers need to be configured, you need to define those functions in the `include/rfnoc/<module_name>/<block_name>_control.hpp` file.
+You can then implement them in the `lib/<block_name>_control.cpp` file.
+Make sure to build and install the project after modifying the driver.

+You can then use those functions in your UHD application to configure the block.
+The UHD application can be written in C++ or Python.
+(For the Python API, you need to also implement the Python bindings for your block in the `python` folder.)

 ## References